Punchdrunk (theatre company)

-Punchdrunk is a British theatre company, formed in 2000 by Felix Barrett.
+Punchdrunk is a British theatre company formed in 2000 by Felix Barrett.

 The company developed a form of immersive theatre in which no audience member will have the same experience as another.
 The audience is free to choose what to watch and where to go.
-The format is related to promenade theatre, but utilizes audience immersion more extensively.
-The company's way of using sound, light, movement, and environment in such ways while merging mass spectacle with intimate audience experiences, has garnered major recognition for being so unique.
-In 2015, Punchdrunk formed a new company, Punchdrunk International, which produces a selection of Punchdrunk's commercial productions for national and international audiences.
+The format is related to promenade theatre, but uses audience immersion more extensively.
+The company has been recognised for its unique uses of sound, light, movement and environment.